 At 4:30 am, we grabbed a coffee and made our way out of Bodhi Hostel in a group of five.
 It took us about fifteen minutes to reach the Piedra Pintada trailhead.
 Leaving behind the streetlights and steady ground, we flicked on our torches and phone lights as we began the trek up to the summit.

 This early part of the trail is actually quite beautiful.
 There are lots of little waterfalls, wooden bridges, and river crossings.
 You won’t see any of them in the dark.
 What you will get is incredibly sweaty as the humidity under the canopy and the intense incline will have you sweating bullets.

-It took us the best part of 45-minutes or so at a steady pace to reach the top or the head of the Indian, which is the key viewpoint.
+It took us the best part of 45 minutes or so at a steady pace to reach the top or the head of the Indian, which is the key viewpoint.
 Make sure to check the night before for the official sunrise time.
-I would then leave yourself a minimum of 1 hour from when you leave your accommodation but if you want to guarantee you witness the sunrise for all your effort 1.5 hours is perfect.
+I would then leave myself a minimum of 1 hour from when you leave your accommodation but if you want to guarantee you witness the sunrise for all your effort 1.5 hours is perfect.